Minshale History, Family Crest & Coats of Arms

-Anglo-Saxon name.
+The name Minshale is an old Anglo-Saxon name.
 It comes from when a family lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Minshale belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Minshale family